Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy/guide.en-gb.md

 ### Service coverage

-This lifecycle policy is applicable to :
+This lifecycle policy is applicable to:

-- All Analytics services except Data Processing;
+- All Analytics services except Data Processing.
-- Including all the service plans (Essential, Business, Enterprise, Production, Advanced);
+    - Including all the service plans (Essential, Business, Enterprise, Production, Advanced).
     - And all proposed analytics engine, such as Kafka, Grafana, ...
-- Whatever state; if they are **up and running** or in a **sleeping state** (powered off, waiting for payment).
+    - Whatever the state is, if they are **up and running** or in a **sleeping state** (powered off, waiting for payment).

 ### Providing new major versions

 Once a new major version of an analytics engine is considered stable, OVHcloud will do its best to make it available as soon as possible.
 Since many factors can come into play, we cannot provide an exact timeline or commitment.

-### Prior EOL
+### Prior the EOL

-When OVHcloud defines the EOL date for a service major version :
+When OVHcloud defines the EOL date for a service major version:

-- Customers will receive an EOL email announcement via their main contact point (NIC-admin);
+- Customers will receive an EOL email announcement via their main contact point (Administrative contact).
-- The OVHcloud Control Panel will also show an EOL notification for affected services;
+- The OVHcloud Control Panel will also show an EOL notification for affected services.
 - Email reminders may also be sent to customers.

-### Upon EOL
+### Upon the EOL

-Once the EOL date is reached :
+Once the EOL date is reached:

 - Affected **running services** will be **automatically upgraded to the latest available version**.
 For example, if the latest version is Kafka 3, then upon Kafka 1.6 EOL, it will be upgraded to the latest Kafka 3 instead of Kafka 2.
 - Affected **sleeping state** (powered-off, ...) services **will no longer be accessible and their backups will be deleted**.